 It happened again last month; a young Ethiopian man took his life and left a devastated community in his wake.
 Two months before that, another Ethiopian killed himself and likewise left a trail of questions and grief behind him.
 These senseless acts of suicide are becoming altogether too normal, yet no matter how often news of tragic self-inflicted deaths greet us, when we find out the fatalities are Ethiopian, it is a jolting shock to…

-Posts published by “Teodrose Fikre”
+Posts published by “Lij Teodrose Fikremariam”

-Originally from Ethiopia with roots to Atse Tewodros II, Teodrose is a former community organizer whose writing was incorporated into Barack Obama's South Carolina primary victory speech in 2008.
+Originally from Ethiopia with roots to Atse Tewodros II, Lij Teodrose is a former community organizer whose writing was incorporated into Barack Obama's South Carolina primary victory speech in 2008.
 He pivoted away from politics and decided to stand for collective justice after experiencing the reality of the forgotten masses.
 His writing defies conventional wisdom and challenges readers to look outside the constraints of labels and ideologies that serve to splinter the people.
-Teodrose uses his pen to give a voice to the voiceless and to speak truth to power.
+Lij Teodrose uses his pen to give a voice to the voiceless and to speak truth to power.